 Puerto Vallarta has been a safe, well-established Mexico gay travel destination for many years.
 This “beyond gay-friendly” city is a member of IGLTA with all the amenities sought by the LGBT community, featuring a vibrant nightlife with a wide variety of gay bars and clubs, fabulous restaurants, gay and friendly hotels and vacation rentals, activities, shopping, and a well-developed arts and culture scene.
 The warm tropical weather and the famous gay beach in the Romantic Zone near Blue Chairs has made Vallarta a well-recognized gay travel destination for both national and international gay travelers.
 Experience for yourself how beyond gay friendly Puerto Vallarta can be!

-Gay life is centered in the Romantic Zone, the “Zona Romantica” During the day the LGBT are in front of the hotel Blue Chairs and Mantamar Beach Club.
-At night, the gay life is centered at the corner of Lazaro Cardenas/Insurgentes Street.
-See the map here.
+The gay scene in Puerto Vallarta is centered in the Romantic Zone, the “Zona Romantica” During the day the LGBT are in front of the hotel Blue Chairs and Mantamar Beach Club.
+At night, the gay life is centered at the corner of Lazaro Cardenas and Insurgentes Street.
+See the gay PVR Puerto Vallarta map here.

 For more than 25 years, Mexico has been top-ranked as one of the hottest destinations for LGBT travelers, with Puerto Vallarta leading the trend.
 Condé Nast magazine calls Vallarta “the friendliest city in the world” and it’s that warm and open atmosphere that makes the city one of the most desirable resort destinations in the world.